zzo/JUTE/README.md

 * testDir: A directory RELATIVE to docRoot where all your Javascript test files live
 * outputDir: A directory REALTIVE to docRoot where JUTE will dump output (test results and code coverage information)
 * java: Location of 'java' executable
+* logfile: Where JUTE dumps debug output
+* pidfile: Where JUTE keeps its PID

+You MUST restart JUTE after you change any variable:

+    % npm restart jute -g

 Install JUTE
 -------------